A game for Ludum Dare 40 : "The more you have, the worse it is".

 SFX : My voice (mostly) slightly distorted with Audacity

-I recommand all these tools they are really good (you might have slight problems acquiring my voice though, but might not be that bad anyway).
+I recommend all these tools they are really good (you might have slight problems acquiring my voice though).

-I like Asesprite so much (and spending hours tweaking sprites until they feel right) I practically loosed a whole day doing only that.
+I like Asesprite so much (and spending hours tweaking sprites until they feel right) I practically losed a whole day doing only that.

 What I learned